cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

                 cpu: 100m
                 memory: 128Mi
             webhook_driven_scaling_enabled: true
-            # The name `webhook_startup_timeout` is misleading.
-            # It is actually the duration after which a job will be considered completed,
+            # max_duration is the duration after which a job will be considered completed,
             # (and the runner killed) even if the webhook has not received a "job completed" event.
             # This is to ensure that if an event is missed, it does not leave the runner running forever.
             # Set it long enough to cover the longest job you expect to run and then some.
             # See https://github.com/actions/actions-runner-controller/blob/9afd93065fa8b1f87296f0dcdf0c2753a0548cb7/docs/automatically-scaling-runners.md?plain=1#L264-L268
-            webhook_startup_timeout: "90m"
+            max_duration: "90m"
             # Pull-driven scaling is obsolete and should not be used.
             pull_driven_scaling_enabled: false
             # Labels are not case-sensitive to GitHub, but *are* case-sensitive